justnonamenoname/lifeticle/readme.md

 This corresponds to the fact that in Orch OR the shape of the qualia generator does not correspond to the qualia coordinates.
 Due to the simultaneity of frames, the number of particles participating in the generation of the wave function must be no less than the number of different types of qualia.
 Since the wave function should collapse only at the moment when the frame of consciousness is already ready, there should be enough time to compose this wave function.
-Tubulin microtubules are suitable for this.
+Microtubules are suitable for this.

 **Interpretation of quantum mechanics**